adacumos/BitMexBot/README.md

-# BitMEX simple trading robot.
+# Mexbot

 ### Overview
 This is a sample trading bot for use with BitMEX.
+It is a fork from https://github.com/IlyaKrotov/BitMEX-simple-trading-robot.
 It is free to use and modify for your own strategies.

 **Disclaimer: All persons who using this code do so at their own risk.**